 - The curriculum has been designed to reflect the latest developments in site management, civil, structural, geotechnical, hydraulic, surveying and transport infrastructure engineering within the construction and service industry so that graduates will have cutting-edge skills

-- Learners have access to the latest resources in engineering at the University; including construction methods, site investigations, new and composite materials and latest computer-aided design software
+- Apprentices have access to the latest resources in engineering at the University; including construction methods, site investigations, new and composite materials and latest computer-aided design software

 This apprenticeship includes a Level 4 qualification in: Certificate of Higher Education (CertHE) in Civil Engineering.